hamb0n-3/CyberLLMInstruct/README.md

+Of course!
+Here is a comprehensive README.md file for the provided Python script pipeline.

+---

 # Cyber Instruct Dataset Pipeline

 This project is a comprehensive, multi-stage pipeline designed to collect, filter, structure, and refine cybersecurity data into a high-quality, instruction-response dataset.
 The final output is suitable for training and fine-tuning Large Language Models (LLMs) to be proficient in cybersecurity-related tasks.